AntaresRahman/Nagarams_Fractals/README.md

     Cesaro Fractal: 1-4
     Repeating Triangles: 1-3

-PLEASE AVOID GOING OVER RECOMMENDED ITERATION LIMIT BY TOO MANY ITERATIONS.
+Please avoid going over the iteration limit by too much.
 The program might crash if you do.